zhiweil/blog-aws/pages/devops/elasticbeanstalk.md

 * Dockerfile - contains the structure of docker container.
 Only need this for build a custom container on each EC2 instance.
     * source image
     * how the elements of source bundle are injected into the image
-    * how to ports on which the container listens via the EXPOSE directive
+    * how to expose ports on which the container listens via the EXPOSE directive
 * Dockerrun.aws.json - EB specific file.
     * defines how to deploy a docker as a EB application
     * defines the ports the container is listening on, allowing EB to map these to standard ports